AlexEr256/React-Banner-Creator/README.md

 Each one can be found in MenuItems folder.

-redux folder present business logical layer for application.
+Redux folder present business logical layer for application.